JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 You'll be able to write code and test it for Android and iOS only once, in one place.

 This tutorial uses a [sample Android application](https://github.com/Kotlin/kmm-integration-sample) with a single screen for entering a username and password.
 The credentials are validated and saved to an in-memory database.
+The tutorial assumes that you store code for Android and iOS applications in a single repository (monorepo).

 If you aren't familiar with KMM, learn how to [create and configure a KMM application from scratch](create-first-app.md).